 Berlin is fluent in the language of street art.
 For decades, conversations have taken place on the city’s walls (and Wall).
 There is a democratic spirit to this anarchic expression.
 By enlivening public space with debate, street artists embed their critiques in the fabric of the city itself.
 Against a history of exclusion and division, street art has helped redefined Berlin as a haven for liberal expression; a playground for creative autonomy and inclusivity.
 It has been a vital mode of self expression, rebellion and conversation.

 Bi’bak | Bitter Things: Narratives and Memories of Transnational Families

-When I moved to Wedding, one of the most noticeable things about the neighbourhood was its cosmopolitan identity, particularly the Turkish influence.
+Since moving to the Berlin suburb of Wedding, one of the most noticeable things about the neighbourhood is its cosmopolitan identity, particularly the Turkish influence.
 My local supermarkets and coffee shops are Turkish and listening to voices on the streets, Turkish is spoken as much as German.
 Going for a run one morning I stumbled across Bi’bik, an interdisciplinary, community art project.
 I picked up a brochure for their latest exhibition and kept jogging.
 I am so glad that I did.

 The Edinburgh Fringe is a beautiful beast.
 During the month of August, every nook and cranny of the historical old town is transformed into a temporary theatre: old parliament buildings, lecture theatres and broom closets alike play host to a gamut of international performers.
 Working at the festival is a crucible of delights.
 For a whole month, the Fringe raves from 11am to 5am.
 It’s theatre, comedy and cabaret; drag, spoken word and musicals.
 It is exhausting, exhilarating and enchanting.
 It utterly impossible to reduce to a sequence of anecdotes.
 Here are ten things that I learnt during the Fringe in 2018…